ocean1/dvqu.art/posts/webgen/README.md

 ```

 Something like this, can be easily parsed in python with a regex, so that's almost as much as we need from our web generator,
-just need to take care we can process different file types in a different way.
+just need to make sure we can process different file types in a different way.

 ``` python
     def process_md(self):